 More than 125 touchable, contemporary, and replica objects and ephemera [venues provide cases].

-All objects travel with mounts- some have decks or display platforms for use in cases.
+All objects travel with mounts- some will have decks or display platforms for use in cases.

 Prorated shipping, included in fee